code-423n4/2023-10-opendollar/README.md

 - Does it use a side-chain?: Yes, Arbitrum
 - Describe any specific areas you would like addressed:
 ```

+Accounts should not be able to get an NFV without a proxy being deployed for them.

 # Tests